 Communities must find a reliable and effective way to prevent weather-related combined sewer overflow (CSO) and sanitary sewer overflow (SSO) from spilling directly into nearby waterways.
 While a separate treatment system for CSO/SSO concerns is viable for some plants, others do not have the footprint or funding for a single-use system.

-The WWETCO FlexFilter™ system meets both of these concerns with a simple, gravity-fed process that plants can use for both daily primary or tertiary treatment and unpredictable wet-weather treatment to remove total suspended solids (TSS).
+The WWETCO FlexFilter™ system meets both of these concerns with a simple, gravity-fed process that plants can use for both daily primary or tertiary treatment and sporadic wet-weather treatment to remove total suspended solids (TSS).

 The FlexFilter system is a high-rate filtration system that uses synthetic compressible media.
 Media compression is accomplished through the lateral hydraulic force applied by the head pressure of the influent.
 This unique method of compression eliminates mechanically actuated internal components and provides a tapered media compression.